-Recommendation 6: Establish at an early stage, the primary and directly related purposes for using a roading management camera system and collecting personal information.
+Recommendation 6: Establish at an early stage the primary and directly related purposes for using a roading management camera system and collecting personal information.

 Waka Kotahi has focused on the safety benefits of roading management cameras.
 This is an entirely defensible and responsible approach to the task of making our roads safer.
 However, there are other aspects of the collection of personal information that will serve other related purposes.
 While the collection IPPs require a lawful purpose, the ability to use or disclose information is permitted when the activity is within the purposes or directly related purposes for collecting the information.
 In this context it is appropriate to identify the reasonably foreseeable purposes for which the information will be used.
-For example, it is highly likely that the ultimate deployment of roading management cameras will result in processes or procedures.
+For example, it is highly likely that the ultimate deployment of roading management cameras will result in prosecution actions with the potential for the information and images to be evidence in Court processes or procedures.
 It is also defensible that the information acquired from the system will be used to continually review the best places to establish cameras or test whether the service delivery around the process is efficient and effective.